ArcticCerfi/psdlint/README.md

-# Important Notice!
-I'm not working on this version of the tool anymore, but I'm hoping to write an improved one from the ground up some time.
+**IMPORTANT:** I'm not working on this version of the tool anymore, but I'm hoping to write an improved one from the ground up some time.

 # PSDLint